gzhangx/3dGlider/teach.md

 //
 // Returns:
 //   {
-//     camera: PerspectiveCamera  → The camera object
+//     camera: PerspectiveCamera  â†’ The camera object
-//     scene: Scene               → The 3D scene
+//     scene: Scene               â†’ The 3D scene
-//     gl: WebGLRenderer          → The renderer
+//     gl: WebGLRenderer          â†’ The renderer
 //     ... many more
 //   }
 //